cresset-template/cresset/README.md

 the `.whl` wheel files for a pip install on your environment, the generated wheel files can be found in the `/tmp/dist` directory.

-Saving the build results also allows more convenient version switching in case different PyTorch versions (different CUDA version, different library version, etc.) are needed.
+Saving the build results also allows for more convenient version switching in case different PyTorch versions (different CUDA version, different library version, etc.) are needed.

 The final image is `pytorch_source:train`, which is the image to be used for actual training.